 Frequently Asked Questions

 Can I take IELTS/OET when I’m a medical student?

 You can take them whenever you want.
 But, as IELTS/OET stays valid for 2 years, it is logical to take IELTS/OET after finishing medical school.

 No, you can’t.
-PLAB 1 requires you to have your primary medical qualification, which you obtain after passing your medical school.
+PLAB 1 requires you to have your primary medical qualification, which you obtain after passing medical school.
 It doesn’t mean you have to have the main decorative diploma.
 I will suggest keeping a provisional one with you until you get the main one.

 Yes, you can.
 And, I think if you decide to be a doctor in the UK, an internship/house job is the best time to start your journey.

 Unfortunately, it is a prerequisite to clear IELTS/OET with the required scores before you can book PLAB 1.

 I would say it’s better to start the process after you get your PLAB 1 results.
 Find the details about the process—’EPIC’ for GMC Registration.

-Plans about the financial support you need for this road to the UK is as important as planning when to take it.
+Plans about the financial support you need for this road to the UK are as important as planning when to take it.
 Check here to see how to plan to fund your PLAB journey.
-Also to have an overall look at the entire path, please have a look here, planning your PLAB journey.
+Also, to have an overall look at the entire path, please have a look here, planning your PLAB journey.

 Good luck to you all.